 All of these examples are decades away at this point.
 There are still problems that need to be solved.
 One of these problems is fault tolerance.
 Classical computers are very reliable - you give it instructions and it reliably follows them.
 Almost all errors are errors introduced in the code or another abstraction layer, not in the integrated circuit itself.
 Quantum computers are not that reliable yet.
 Another problem is storage of quantum information.
 Quantum computers have a lot of infrastructure to maintain the environment because it’s necessary for it to operate.
 However, there’s a time limit that the qubits can stay in superposition and store the data.
 A lot of the problems that need to be solved are very similar to the problems that occurred during the development of classical computers.

 In my final paragraph I’d like to briefly explore the hypothetical future, and I maybe allowing my love of science fiction and my imagination to run away with itself, but in any case here’s my thoughts.

 If we are able to successfully model the brain using quantum computers, would we also be able to model human behaviour and predict human actions?
 Could pre-crime and accurate prediction of the future become possible?
 If we are able to build an accurate model of typical human behaviour, would we be able to develop androids that are more human than human?
 If we develop quantum computers that can predict human behaviour, will we put them in positions of trust over us?
 I think these are questions we’ll be asking ourselves and debating in the coming decades as quantum computing development progresses.

 I hope you’ve found this article interesting and thought provoking.
-If you’d like to get in touch with me please use the comments, Twitter (you can tweet me and my DMs are open) or my contact form.
+If you’d like to contact me, please leave a comment, send me a tweet or DM, or you can join my Discord server.
 Please consider supporting my work: monthly on patreon, or by buying me a coffee with paypal, or ko-fi.